libcce/biodata-catalyst/Available-Markdown.md

 ## Available Markdown

-Available mMrkdown elements for use and syntax:
+Available Markdown elements for use and syntax:

 | Element | `Markdown Syntax` |
 | :--- | :--- |